AnaximiandraOliveira/AnaximiandraOliveira/README.md

 - 👋 Hi, I’m Anaximiandra Oliveira, Nashy for most!
 - I am a Computer Science Engineer and a Software Developer in Java
 - 👀 I’m interested in becomming a JAVA FullStack & a PenTester...
-- 🌱 I’m currently learning JAVA web (Static Web with HTML5 and CSS3
+- 🌱 I’m currently learning JAVA web (Static Web with HTML5 and CSS3 Dynamic Web with JavaScript/TypeScript ) JSE and JEE
-Dynamic Web with JavaScript/TypeScript ) JSE and JEE
+- I also like to have fun with C# and ASP.Net in Unity and some other basic stuff
 - 💞️ I’m looking to collaborate on anything that will help me be a better developer...